SatoriCyber/universal-data-permissions-scanner/CONTRIBUTING.md

 # Contributing
 Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Every little bit helps and credit will always be given.
 You can contribute in many ways:

 ## Types of Contributions

 ### Report Bugs
 Report bugs at https://github.com/satoricyber/authz-analyzer/issues.
 If you are reporting a bug, please include:

 * Your operating system name and version.